Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Introduction

 Quantum networks {will} play a critical role in enabling numerous quantum applications such as quantum key distribution \cite{ShoPre:00,LoCha:99,GotLoLutPre:04}, teleportation \cite{BenBraCreJozPerWoo:93,MaHerSchWanKroNayWitMecKofAni:12, PfaHenBerDamBloTamTigSchMarTwiHan:14}, and quantum sensing \cite{DArLopPar:01, HuaMacMac:16, DemMac:14}.
 One of the major tasks of quantum networks is distributing quantum entanglement among geographically separated nodes.
 Such a task usually involves generating \ac{epr} pairs through quantum channels and then performing entanglement swapping among the generated \ac{epr} pairs.
 For example, consider a star-shape network consisting of a center node and a collection of end nodes.
 Entanglement swapping is performed at the center node to establish entanglement among end nodes.
 The center node serves as a quantum switch, a critical building block in quantum networks.
 See Figure 1 for details.

 A key problem in the implementation of a quantum switch is decision-making about which \ac{epr} pairs to perform entanglement swapping operations on.
 The prioritization of entanglement swapping affects the performance of the switch, such as the fidelity of the distributed entanglement, the latency of the entanglement requests, and the throughput of the switch.
 Existing studies on entanglement swapping generally focus on maximizing entanglement generation rate, and the quantum network establishes entanglement whenever possible.
 Relevant work is summarized in Section \ref{sec:relatedwork}.
 In this manuscript, we consider a more generic and practical scenario where entanglement requests randomly arrive at the switch, and the switch aims to address these requests.
 Instead of maximizing entanglement generation rate, we tackle seemingly more difficult problems that involve the concept of stability.
 Roughly speaking, a quantum switch being stable implies that the number of unaddressed entanglement requests is not very large with a high probability.
 Note that a protocol that maximizes the entanglement generation rate may not stabilize the switch since the number of unaddressed entanglement requests may grow to infinity sub-linearly with respect to time.
-The goal of this manuscript is to solve the following two problems: What is the capacity region of the switch?
-Is there an entanglement swapping protocol that can stabilize the switch for any workload vector within this capacity region?
+The goal of this manuscript is to solve the following two problems: What is the capacity region of the switch for the entanglement generation rates that the quantum switch can stably support?
+How do we design entanglement swapping protocols that achieve high performance for any workload vector within this capacity region?